influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/users-and-permissions/authorization-api.md

 ### Example API requests

 {{% note %}}
-Some examples below use the `jq` utility to process JSON output.
+Many of the examples below use the `jq` utility to format JSON output for readability.
-[Install `jq`](https://stedolan.github.io/jq/download/) to use these examples.
+[Install `jq`](https://stedolan.github.io/jq/download/) to process JSON output.
+If you don’t have access to `jq`, remove the `| jq` shown in the example.
 {{% /note %}}

 **Users**: